ClusterM/wg-obfuscator-easy/README.md

 After starting the container, access the web interface at:
 - HTTP: `http://your-server-ip:5000/your-prefix/`
-- HTTPS (optional): The container can serve TLS directly if you mount certificates via `SSL_CERT_FILE` and `SSL_KEY_FILE`, but this setup is discouraged—prefer terminating TLS in an external reverse proxy (Caddy, Nginx, Traefik, etc.) or use the automated installation script, which configures Caddy automatically.
+- HTTPS: Terminate TLS in an external reverse proxy (Caddy, Nginx, Traefik, etc.) or use the automated installation script, which installs and configures Caddy automatically outside the container.

 ### Environment Variables